jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 ## In Conclusion

 Streams are an undeniably powerful concept.
 They enforce a separation of concerns and provide handy mechanisms for composition.
-Hopefully I have made clear how you can leverage them for making your front-end code simpler and more portable!
+Hopefully, I have made clear how you can leverage them for making your front-end code simpler and more portable!